eocdb/eocdb-webui/docs/source/ocdb-webui.md

 ### New Submission

-If you want to add a new submission click on New Submission on the top rihht corner.
+If you want to add a new submission click on New Submission on the top right corner.
 A new dialog will open.
-Please add an identifier for your submission and a path the submissions will be stored under.
-This will be used to intermittantly store your data files and will be used when zipping data files on download.
+Please add an identifier for your submission and a path where submissions files will be stored under.
+This will be used to i

 When submitting data, you will be asked to provide a publication date.
 Leave this empty if you do not desire your data to be searchible.
 Otherwise, indicate what date you would like your data to be available to the public.